 - Be careful and respectful.
 Some lost places are guarded, others are kept an eye on by neighbors.

-- Do not share specific addresses for the places
+- Do not share specific addresses for the locations.

 Lost places in Berlin: classics

 As one of Berlin’s most famous lost places, Teufelsberg clearly deserves first place on our list.
-The area around the former listening station is pretty creepy for many reasons – and not just because of its name.
-Originally, there was no mountain here at all, but the shell of the Nazi military technology faculty, which was never completed.
-After the liberation from National Socialism, the building was blown up and the rubble became one of the many mountains of rubble in post-war Berlin.
-A total of 15,000 destroyed houses are said to lie buried here – along with the stories of thousands of Berliners who once lived in them.
-From 1957 to 1990, the Allies initially used the facility as a listening station and later for air traffic control.
-It was then abandoned for cost reasons – and fell into disrepair.
-Today, Teufelsberg is both a lost place and a trendy hotspot: the site can be explored on guided tours, while techno parties and art exhibitions can be experienced among the street art, ruins and antenna domes in Europe’s largest open-air gallery with over 400 works of art.
+The area around the former listening station is pretty creepy for many reasons—and not just because of its name.
+Originally, there was no mountain here at all, but rather the shell of the Nazis’ military engineering faculty, which was never completed.
+After liberation from National Socialism, the building was blown up, and the rubble became one of the many mountains of debris in post-war Berlin.
+A total of 15,000 destroyed houses are said to be buried here – along with the stories of thousands of Berliners who once lived in them.
+From 1957 to 1990 , the Allies used the facility first as a listening station and later for air traffic control.
+It was then abandoned for financial reasons – and fell into disrepair.
+Today, Teufelsberg is both a lost place and a trendy hotspot: guided tours allow visitors to explore the site, while techno parties and art exhibitions can be experienced among street art, ruins, and antenna domes in Europe’s largest open-air gallery with over 400 works of art.

 An abandoned high-security laboratory

-The Mäusebunker is one of Berlin’s most unusual lost places – a huge concrete building that looks like something out of a dystopia.
-Once the Charité’s high-security laboratory, animal experiments were carried out here for decades on over 16,000 m² – strictly sealed off and secret.
-Today, the building is a listed building and is considered an icon of late German brutalism.
-Its pointed walls, massive concrete surfaces and ventilation pipes give it an eerie, almost futuristic aura.
-From laboratory to monument – the Mäusebunker is a place of fascination, trepidation and architectural history.
-And if you want to find out more about the history – you can find the full article on the Mäusebunker here!
+The Mäusebunker (mouse bunker ) is one of Berlin’s most extraordinary lost places – a huge concrete structure that looks like something out of a dystopia.
+Once a high-security laboratory belonging to the Charité hospital, animal experiments were carried out here for decades on over 16,000 m² – strictly isolated and secret.
+Today, the building is a listed monument and is considered an icon of late German brutalism.
+Its pointed walls, massive concrete surfaces, and ventilation pipes give it an eerie, almost futuristic aura.
+From laboratory to monument, the Mouse Bunker is a place that evokes fascination, unease, and architectural history.
+And if you want to learn more about its history, you can find the full article on the Mouse Bunker here!

-The Bulgarian ghost consulate – spies, tunnels and Cold War secrets: built in 1970, this abandoned consulate building in Berlin-Pankow was used by the Stasi to monitor escape movements – including a secret tunnel that was only discovered in 2023.
-Once a diplomatic mission, it was also a covert spy post in the middle of the GDR.
-Today, the dilapidated building is a listed building and one of Berlin’s most mysterious lost places, a reminder of the darker side of the Cold War.
-If you want to find out more about the hidden history and the spectacular tunnel discovery – you can find the full article here!
+The Bulgarian Ghost Consulate – spies, tunnels, and Cold War secrets: Built in 1970, this abandoned consulate building in Berlin-Pankow was used by the Stasi to monitor escape movements – including a secret tunnel that was only discovered in 2023.
+Once a diplomatic mission, it was also a covert espionage post in the middle of the GDR.
+Today, the dilapidated building is a listed historical monument and, as one of Berlin’s most mysterious lost places, serves as a reminder of the dark side of the Cold War.
+If you want to learn more about its hidden history and the spectacular discovery of the tunnel, you can find the full article here!

-Our second entry will no doubt already be familiar to many Berliners.
-The sanatoriums are only a one-hour drive or train ride outside the city.
-In the otherwise idyllic wooded area, you can find the remains of a once majestic and yet somehow eerie facility that was used as a sanatorium and a sanatorium for lung diseases.
-With the extremely barbaric procedures used to “treat” the mentally ill at the time, it is easy to understand what once took place within its walls.
+Our second entry is certainly already familiar to many Berliners.
+The sanatoriums are only an hour’s drive or train ride outside the city.
+In the otherwise idyllic forest area, you will find the remains of a once majestic yet somehow eerie complex that was used as a sanatorium for lung diseases.
+With the extremely barbaric methods used at the time to “treat” the mentally ill, it is easy to imagine what once took place within these walls.

 If that’s not creepy enough for you, just take a look at the dilapidated buildings, which exude an enormously eerie presence.
-Since 2015, you no longer have to break into the grounds to catch a glimpse.
-Since then, there has been a 700-metre treetop path that leads you through the treetops of the forest around the building, giving you a great view without risking your neck.
-Curious to find out more?
-Find out more about the history of the Heilstätten – and which world-famous film was shot here – here!
+Since 2015, you no longer have to break into the grounds to get a glimpse.
+Since then, there has been a 700-meter-long treetop path that leads you through the treetops of the forest surrounding the building, offering a great view without risking your neck.
+Curious?
+Find out more about the history of the sanatoriums—and which world-famous film was shot here — here!

-The hotel that never became one: The collapse of the GDR came before the building could be completed.
-The house, also known as the MfS-Ferienheim Buchheide, was intended to offer the state spies some peace and quiet between their eavesdropping and manipulations.
-For this purpose, in addition to 180 bedrooms, it was to be equipped with a pool, sauna, bar and bowling area.
-Instead of the planned spy spa, a completely unique ecosystem has developed here.
-Nature has reclaimed the site, as evidenced by the trees fighting their way through the empty floors.
+The hotel that never became one: the collapse of the GDR came before the building could be completed.
+The building, also known as the MfS-Ferienheim Buchheide, was intended to offer state informers some peace and quiet between their eavesdropping and manipulation activities.
+To this end, in addition to 180 bedrooms, it was to be equipped with a pool, sauna, bar, and bowling area.
+Instead of the planned informer spa, a unique ecosystem has developed here.
+Nature has reclaimed the site – as evidenced by trees fighting their way through the empty floors, among other things.

 Südgelände Nature Park

-The Südgelände in Schöneberg is probably the easiest lost place on this list to discover.
-Over the years, the former railroad station has been turned into a nature reserve – which is why some areas are not accessible.
-In addition to the tracks, which have not been used for years, there is also a railroad depot and a water tower to visit.
-After all, the steam locomotive is one of the most popular photo motifs on the southern site.
+The Südgelände in Schöneberg is probably the easiest lost place to discover on this list.
+Over the years, the former train station has become a nature reserve, which is why some areas are not accessible.
+In addition to the tracks, which have not been used for years, there is also a railway depot and a water tower to visit.
+The steam locomotive is one of the most popular photo motifs at the Südgelände.

 Institute of Anatomy

-The perfect backdrop for a horror movie is the former Institute of Anatomy of the FU Berlin, which was relocated here in 1949.
-After the medical faculties of the Berlin universities were merged in 2003, the building lost its official purpose.
-The pathology teaching rooms in the basement are particularly creepy.
-There are old dissection tables and refrigerated compartments for test subjects.
+The former Institute of Anatomy of the Free University of Berlin, which was relocated here in 1949, is the perfect backdrop for a horror movie.
+After the medical faculties of Berlin’s universities were merged in 2003, the building lost its official purpose.
+The pathology classrooms in the basement are particularly creepy.
+There you will find old dissection tables and refrigerated compartments for test subjects.

-As the photo above shows, this lost place scores much better on the decay scale than its predecessors on this list.
-Nevertheless, it clearly shows how the ravages of time are gnawing away at an institute that is itself ultra-modern, creating a bittersweet memento mori.
-State-of-the-art technology, a park for fresh air and even its own farm to supply milk made the building the pride of Weißensee.
+As the photo above shows, this lost place scores significantly better on the decay scale than its predecessors on this list.
+Nevertheless, it clearly shows how the ravages of time are gnawing away at what was once a state-of-the-art institute, thus depicting a bittersweet memento mori.
+State-of-the-art technology, a park for fresh air, and even its own farm for milk supplies made the building the pride of Weißensee.
 After it closed in 1997, it became a top spot for urban explorers.
-Find out more about this abandoned hospital – and why it is also known as the Zombie Hospital – here!
+Learn more about this abandoned hospital—and why it’s also known as the zombie hospital — here!

 Ballhaus Grünau

-The music stopped playing here a long time ago!
+The music hasn’t been playing here for a long time!
 In 1890, the Ballhaus Riviera in Grünau was the equivalent of Berghain today.
-Ballhaus Riviera was the place to dance and party all year round.
-Especially after the 1936 Summer Games gave the venue a new lease of life.
-But everything comes to an end and so the piano has been nothing but an untuned dust catcher since the Ballhaus closed in 1990.
+At the Ballhaus Riviera, you could dance and party all year round.
+Especially after the 1936 Summer Olympics gave the venue a new lease of life.
+But everything comes to an end, and since the Ballhaus closed in 1990, the piano has been nothing more than an untuned dust collector.

 Blub, blub, blub.
 This former leisure center has also gone under.
-Although in some ways it still contributes to leisure and fun.
-One comment we found online, for example, reported that the Blub was a popular venue for raves during the coronavirus era!
-Originally, the fun pool in Britz was closed due to rat infestation and unsanitary conditions.
+Although in a way, it still contributes to leisure and fun.
+For example, a comment we found online reported that Blub was a popular venue for raves during the coronavirus pandemic!
+The water park in Britz was originally closed due to a rat infestation and unsanitary conditions.
 Added to this was the enormous risk of collapse after several fires.

-One of the most notorious lost places in Berlin is the former Iraqi embassy in Niederschönhausen, which was left behind in 1991 when the last Iraqi ambassadors left Germany.
-According to official law, this building still belongs to the Iraqi state, as embassy buildings have a perpetual right of use.
+One of the most notorious lost places in Berlin is the former Iraqi Embassy in Niederschönhausen, which was abandoned in 1991 when the last Iraqi ambassadors left Germany.
+According to official law, this building still belongs to the Iraqi state, as embassy buildings have perpetual rights of use.
 To this day, many controversial stories surround the abandoned embassy: Was it once a refuge for terrorists?
-Were Hussein’s confidential documents stored here?
-We will probably never find out, but the mystery remains and still attracts urban explorers who want to crack its riddles.
+Were confidential documents belonging to Hussein stored here?
+We will probably never find out, but the mystery remains and continues to attract urban explorers who want to solve its riddles.